snoyberg/yesoddocs/book/basics.markdown

 ---
 title: Basics
 ---
 Yesod comes with a scaffolding tool that creates a basic site template for you.
-This takes care of a lot of the tedious, boilerplate code you need to get started: writing a cabal file, creating default layout templates, a directory structure, etc. It's the best way to get started on a site.
+This takes care of a lot of the tedious, boilerplate code which you need to get started: writing a cabal file, creating default layout templates, a directory structure, et cetera.
+It's the best way to get started on a site.
 However, for learning Yesod, we'll start off without it.
 This will give you a much better feel for *how* Yesod works.

-So it proper tradition, we'll start with Hello World.
+So in proper tradition, we'll start with Hello World.

     1 {-# LANGUAGE TypeFamilies, QuasiQuotes #-}
     2 import Yesod